 ● Contact Details

-You should also make sure your resume follows the XYZ approach -“Accomplished [X] as measured by [Y], by doing [Z]." - this means your resume focuses on accomplishments, and how you developed strategies and mechanisms to meet them.
+You should also make sure your resume follows the XYZ approach—“Accomplished [X] as measured by [Y], by doing [Z].”
+This means your resume focuses on your accomplishments and how you developed strategies and mechanisms to meet them.

 Let the order tell a story